 CA does not offer any discounts for families with more than one child attending.

 |KB||Kindergarten|| Year 1||5|| |

 School begins at 8:30am and ends at 15:25.
 After-school sports and activities for elementary students run from 15:30 to 16:30 on Monday, Tuesday, Thursday, and Friday.
 Sports and activities for middle school run from 15:30 to 17:30 on Tuesday and Thursday and for high school on Monday, Wednesday, and Friday.
 On Wednesdays, students are dismissed one hour early to provide professional development opportunities for faculty and staff.

 There are times when we do not have enough spaces to accommodate all qualified applicants.
 Qualified applicants will be offered a place on the wait list and will be considered for admission if a space becomes available.
 When offering places to students in the wait list, the admissions committee considers a number of elements.
-Preference is given to siblings, and other factors such as class composition are taken into account.

 If a place does not become available during the course of the academic year, the student’s application must be updated by 1 February to be considered for the following academic year.
 Parents should arrange for current school reports, teacher recommendations and standardized testing (as appropriate) to be sent to the admissions office.
-Students are asked to complete a new applicant questionnaire.

 Our school year generally has students beginning school around mid-August and completing the school year no later than mid-June.
 Please click to see the current school calendar.

 Our teachers come from a wide range of schools around the world and represent different nationalities.
 More than 65% of our teachers hold a masters degree in their respective teaching areas and the average tenure is seven years.

 If you would like to be put in touch with a parent at our school via e-mail, please let us know and we can contact a member of our Parent Partnership Program.